GerHobbelt/HTMLawed/htmLawed_README.txt

   *  'a, blockquote, code, em, strong' -- only 'a', 'blockquote', 'code', 'em', and 'strong'
   *  '*-script' -- all excluding 'script'
-  *  '* -center -dir -font -isindex -menu -s -strike -u' -- only XHTML-Strict elements
+  *  '* -acronym -big -center -dir -font -isindex -s -strike -tt' -- only non-obsolete/deprecated elements of HTML5
   *  '*+noembed-script' -- all including 'noembed' excluding 'script'

   Some mis-usages (and the resulting permitted elements) that can be avoided: